Anshul619/HLD-System-Designs/src/DesignComponents/SQLvsNoSQL/ReadMe.md

 - These databases are used to store data whose relations are best represented in a graph ( like parent-child relationship of aadhaar etc.)
 - Data is saved in graph structures with nodes (entities), properties (information about the entities), and lines (connections between the entities).

+# NoSQL Databases

-# DynomoDB
+## Amazon DynomoDB

+### Automated Storage Scaling
-- `Automated Storage Scaling` - There is no limit to the amount of data you can store in a DynamoDB table, and the service automatically allocates more storage, as you store more data using the DynamoDB write APIs.
+- There is no limit to the amount of data you can store in a DynamoDB table, and the service automatically allocates more storage, as you store more data using the DynamoDB write APIs.

-- `Provisioned Throughput`
+### Provisioned Throughput
 - When creating a table, simply specify how much request capacity you require.
 - DynamoDB allocates dedicated resources to your table to meet your performance requirements, and automatically partitions data over a sufficient number of servers to meet your request capacity.
 - If your throughput requirements change, simply update your table's request capacity using the AWS Management Console or the Amazon DynamoDB APIs.
 - You are still able to achieve your prior throughput levels while scaling is underway.

-- `Fully Distributed, Shared Nothing Architecture`
+### Fully Distributed, Shared Nothing Architecture
 - Amazon DynamoDB scales horizontally and can seamlessly scale a single table over hundreds of servers.

-# Casandra
+## Casandra
 - [Redis vs Casandra](https://www.upsolver.com/blog/redis-vs-apache-cassandra-choosing-between-these-real-time-databases)

+# SQL Databases

-# SQL - MySQL vs PostgreSQL
+## MySQL vs PostgreSQL
 - [PostgreSQL is twice as fast as MySQL](https://itnext.io/benchmark-databases-in-docker-mysql-postgresql-sql-server-7b129368eed7).

 # [What is AeroSpike?](https://aerospike.com)